Role of weak measurements on states ordering and monogamy of quantum correlation: Introduction

 \section{Introduction}

 Quantum correlation plays a crucial role in many quantum computation and information processing tasks \cite{Horodecki}.
-Quantum discord \cite{Ollivier,Dakic,Modi}, which goes beyond the traditional measure of quantum correlation, i.e., quantum entanglement, is proposed to be responsible for the power of a mixed state quantum algorithm with vanishing or negligible entanglement \cite{Datta}.
-It has potential applications in detecting critical points of quantum phase transitions even at finite temperatures \cite{qpt}.
-Quantum discord is also found to be the necessary resource for remote state preparation \cite{rsp}, quantum state discrimination \cite{qsd}, and quantum locking \cite{qlock}.
-A connection between discord consumption and the quantum advantage for encoding information has been identified as well \cite{Gumile}.
-These findings have prompted a huge surge of interest in understanding quantum discord from different perspectives, such as its dynamical behaviors under decoherence \cite{dynamics}, its operational interpretation via quantum state merging \cite{Madhok} and teleportation fidelity \cite{Adhikari}, the generation of discord via local operations \cite{local1,local2,local3} and the discording power of nonlocal unitary gates \cite{dpower}, see a recent review paper \cite{Modirmp} for more results.
+Quantum discord (QD) \cite{Ollivier,Henderson,Dakic,Modi}, which goes beyond the traditional measure of quantum correlation, i.e., quantum entanglement, is proposed to be responsible for the power of a mixed state quantum algorithm with vanishing or negligible entanglement \cite{Datta}.
+It has potential applications in detecting critical points of quantum phase transitions even at finite temperatures \cite{qpt,qpt1,qpt2}.
+QD is also found to be the necessary resource for remote state preparation \cite{rsp}, quantum state discrimination \cite{qsd,qsd1}, and quantum locking \cite{qlock,qlock1}.
+A connection between QD consumption and the quantum advantage for encoding information has been identified as well \cite{Gumile}.
+These findings have prompted a huge surge of interest in understanding QD from different perspectives, such as its operational interpretation via quantum state merging \cite{Madhok,Cavalcanti} and teleportation fidelity \cite{Adhikari}, the generation of QD via local operations \cite{local1,local2,local3,local4,local5}, the discording power of nonlocal unitary gates \cite{dpower}, and other related issues of QD \cite{ad1,ad2,ad3,ad4,ad5}; see a recent review paper \cite{Modirmp} for more results.